 • Flip-flops: I recommend a really cheap pair of flip flops like these.
 I find that flip flops always break eventually, no matter how much I spend on them.
 I use flip-flops for showering in hostels, heading to the beach and for short strolls to the shop or town.

 • Trainers: for shorter hikes, long bus journeys, canyoneering, and horseback riding.
-I took an old pair of my Nike Zoom Winflo trainers, and I adore them so much that I’m now on my 3rd pair!
+I took an old pair of these trainers, and I adore them so much that I’m now on my 3rd pair!
 Your trainers will need to be durable and supportive.

 • Sunglasses: Sunglasses will be very necessary in Costa Rica, but don’t take any designer or expensive ones!
 If you’re on an active trip, chances are they’ll get scratched by the sand, covered in sunscreen or you’ll lose them.
 As long as they have UV protection like these, you’ll be fine with a cheap pair.

 • Quick-dry travel towel: This is essential!
 The sea to summit towel (in extra-large) is ideal, as it dries crazy fast, folds-up into a tiny ball and doesn’t get sand stuck to it on the beach as regular towels do.

 • A sun cap: keeps the sun out of your face and also a fashion accessory – win!
 If you’ve caught more sun than you should have, or just want to protect your skin, a cap is the way forward.
 I packed two, but you really don’t need two and I recommend taking only one.

 You won’t massively struggle with finding medication in Costa Rica.
 That said, if you’re leaving the bigger cities pharmacies can be hard to come by, so it’s good to be prepared with your own first aid kit.